Uncontested Divorce in Maryland

 In Maryland (or any other state), you may be able to get an "uncontested divorce," which simply means that you and your spouse reach a settlement agreement on all of the issues that must be addressed in order to end your marriage, such as dividing your property and caring for your children.
 Otherwise, you'll have to resort to a contested divorce, meaning that you go to trial and have a judge decide at least one of those issues.

-Of course, many couples start out with disagreements when they file for divorce but eventually manage to work them out, either on their own or with professional help from divorce mediation and/or lawyers.
+Of course, many couples start out with disagreements when they file for divorce but eventually manage to work them out, either on their own or with help from professionals like divorce mediators and lawyers.
 That way, they can save the extra time and expense of trial, but they may still have costs like paying a mediator's or attorney's fees.
 (Learn more about how contested issues affect the cost of divorce.)

 For couples who can agree at the outset on all of the issues in their divorce, Maryland offers an even quicker and less expensive form of uncontested divorce, known as "mutual consent" divorce.
 This article explains what that means and how to get this type of divorce.

 When you file a petition (referred to as a "complaint" in Maryland) for absolute divorce, you must choose one of the legal "grounds" (or reasons) that the state allows.
-Some of these grounds are based on fault—meaning that you are seeking a divorce because of your spouse's conduct, such as cruel treatment, adultery, or desertion.
-If you choose a fault-based ground, your spouse is likely to contest your claims.
-Then you'll have to prove those claims in court—which can be very expensive and time-consuming.
+As of October 1, 2023, the only three grounds for absolute divorce in Maryland are:

-• you have mutually consented to the divorce and have submitted a written marital settlement agreement.
+• Mutual consent.
+You and your spouse have mutually consented to the divorce and have submitted a written marital settlement agreement.

 The Mutual Consent Divorce Process in Maryland

 The process of getting an uncontested Maryland divorce based on mutual consent is relatively simple, but it does require knowing the steps to follow, the legal paperwork that you must fill out, and where to file that paperwork.
-You don't need a lawyer, but you could use an online divorce service to make the process even easier.
+You don't need a lawyer, but you could use an online divorce service to simplify the process.

-Because you need to include a signed, written marital settlement agreement with the initial paperwork for a mutual consent divorce in Maryland, you and your spouse need to sit down and negotiate the terms of this agreement before you can start the legal divorce process.
+Because you must include a signed, written marital settlement agreement with the initial paperwork for a mutual consent divorce in Maryland, you and your spouse need to sit down and negotiate the terms of this agreement before you can start the legal divorce process.
 The agreement must cover:

 You may also include any other matters that you want to address, like maintaining health insurance coverage.